MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Error.md

 clear-error
 -----------

-Clear the error and return data to memory to pool.
+Clear the error and return data to memory pool.
 The error object is not valid after this call and error-is-valid() will return `False`.

     method clear-error ()